AdobeDocs/experience-manager-learn.en/help/forms/sign-multiple-documents/create-forms-for-signing.md

 * The submission of the form must be configured to trigger AEM workflow **Update Signature Status**
 * Make sure the Data File Path is set to **Data.xml**.
 This is very important as the sample code looks for a file called Data.xml in the payload the process the form submission.

 Once you have authored your form, include the **commonfields** adaptive form fragment in the form.
-The fragment will be marked as hidden.
+The fragment is marked as hidden.
 This fragment contains the following fields.

 * **signed** - The field to hold the status of the signature
 * **guid** - Unique identifier to identify the form in the package
-* **customerEmail** - This field will hold the customer's email
+* **customerEmail** - This field holds the customer's email